-This bill allows the department of corrections to enter into purchasing agreements with drug manufacturers if such agreements are deemed cost beneficial to the state.
+This bill allows the Department of Corrections to enter into purchasing agreements with drug manufacturers if such agreements are deemed cost-effective for the state.
 It also modifies existing regulations regarding the substitution of generic drugs for prescriptions paid for by the department.
-Specifically, it removes the requirement for notification to be in the pharmacist's own handwriting and eliminates the reference to the Medicaid program in the context of drug substitutions.
-The new language stipulates that pharmacists can only select an equivalent drug product if its price is lower than that of the prescribed drug, and it empowers the department to establish collaborative purchasing structures to achieve cost savings.
+Specifically, it removes the requirement that notification from the prescribing practitioner must be in their own handwriting and eliminates the reference to the Medicaid program in this context.

 Statutes affected: Introduced: 623-C:2